sparkflows/sparkflows-docs/docs/aws/emr-livy/livy-connection.rst

    :alt: livy
    :width: 60%

-.. note:: Make sure that Apache Livy URL will be accessible from Fire Insights application.
+.. note:: Make sure that Apache Livy URL will be accessible from Fire Insights webserver Url.